rish987/trackswitch-manuform/README.md

 #### Install the TRRS Connector (MCU Assembly)

-Cut three female-female-end jumper wire in half, strip away the insulation from the cut ends and solder them onto the TRRS jack probes (it doesn't really matter which ones you use, as long as you're consistent on both sides:
+Cut three socket-socket-end jumper wire in half, strip away the insulation from the cut ends and solder them onto the TRRS jack probes (it doesn't really matter which ones you use, as long as you're consistent on both sides:
 <!--
 ![Soldered TRRS](images/soldered-trrs.png)